Installing Istio for Knative¶

-If your cloud platform offers a managed Istio installation, we recommend installing Istio that way, unless you need the ability to customize your installation.
-If your cloud platform offers a managed Istio installation, the install guide for your specific platform will have those instructions.
+If your cloud platform offers a managed Istio installation, we recommend installing Istio that way, unless you need to customize your installation.

 - A Kubernetes cluster created.

 When you install Istio, there are a few options depending on your goals.
-For a basic Istio installation suitable for most Knative use cases, follow the Installing Istio without sidecar injection instructions.
-If you’re familiar with Istio and know what kind of installation you want, read through the options and choose the installation that suits your needs.
+For a basic Istio installation suitable for most Knative use cases, follow the Basic installation with istioctl instructions.
+If you're familiar with Istio and know what kind of installation you want, read through the options and choose the installation that suits your needs.

-You can easily customize your Istio installation with
+You can easily install and customize your Istio installation with

 Allows you to turn on mutual TLS, which secures service-to-service traffic within the cluster.